 Also Read: Xiaomi Redmi 5A Prime Review: Above Average?

-Vatsal Implex, the official distributor of Xiaomi phones in Nepal has officially started pre-booking for this new variant of the phone.
-The phone will be available from next week and can be purchased form Mi showrooms located at Pako, Newroad, LABIM Mall, Damkal Chowk, Pulchowk and Mi Nepal official website.
-And later, it will be available to purchase from all over Nepal.
+Vatsal Implex, the official distributor of Xiaomi phones in Nepal has officially started the sales for this new variant of the phone.
+The phone is now available for purchase and can be bought from MI showrooms located at Pako, Newroad, LABIM Mall, Damkal Chowk, Pulchowk and MI Nepal official website on the Kathmandu Valley.
+The smartphone is available for purchase in other parts of Nepal too.

 Xiaomi MI A1 key specs

 - 5.5 inches FHD IPS LCD display with Gorilla Glass 3 protection @401 PPI